Community Detoxification Information

 First, the person needs to have a supportive key worker and doctor in place to help them through the process.

 What is a key worker?

-- Weekly one-to-one sessions with a key worker.
-These sessions involve relapse prevention and care planning throughout the detox, and for a six months after detox.
+- Weekly one-to-one sessions with a key worker to receive psychosocial support.
+These sessions involve relapse prevention, harm reduction, and interagency care plans.

 - Regular meetings with the doctor, to ensure the detox is suitable and working.

 - 6 months aftercare in the community or in a residential service.

 There are guidelines for methadone and benzodiazepines.The Community Detoxification Guidelines have been redeveloped based on the experiences of the Community Detox Protocols.The revised Community Detoxification Guidelines have been approved by the Community Detoxification Steering Committee.